GCSE and A level marks and grades

 However, we don't know in advance how this specific cohort will look, in terms of their age, prior attainment and so on.
 That's one key piece of the jigsaw when setting standards.

-We try to ensure the performance papers are of the same standard year-on-year but sometimes candidates can find certain papers slightly easier or more difficult than others.
+We try to ensure the papers are of the same standard year-on-year but sometimes candidates can find certain papers slightly easier or more difficult than others.
 If a paper is particularly difficult, adjusting grade boundaries ensures that comparable outcomes are maintained year on year and that no candidates are disadvantaged simply because of when they took the assessments.
-We won't know how candidates will perform on these specific new 9-1 papers until they actually take them in June 2017.
+We won't know how candidates will perform on new papers until they actually take them.

 As an awarding body, we have a duty not to provide any information that could be misleading or set expectations in an unhelpful place.
 Our role is to focus on setting papers that allow all learners to reach their potential, to mark them accurately, and to deliver the right result on time.
 We will provide as much support for planning, teaching, revising and formative assessment as we possibly can, along with data and support for interventions.